 All cattle that have been grazing will have been exposed to worms.
-Generally, adult cattle should have developed an immunity to worms and therefore, treatment is not necessary.
+Generally, adult cattle should have developed an immunity to worms and therefore, treatment is often not necessary.
 However, younger cattle in their first and second grazing season will be at a higher risk of disease and may need treatment depending on what type of wormer they last received and when.
 For example, cattle that have received a long-acting wormer that is still has activity prior to housing, may not require an additional ‘housing dose.’
 If you are unsure if you need to worm, the Fane Valley vet and qualified RAMA staff in store will be able to give you advice.
-In the Ballycastle, Claudy, Omagh and Portadown stores, you can bring a faecal sample from a group of cattle which will give us an indication of the worm burden in the group.
+In the Ballycastle, Claudy, Omagh, Banbridge and Portadown stores, you can bring a faecal sample from a group of cattle which will give us an indication of the worm burden in that group.

 All grazing cattle are at risk of fluke and unlike worms, cattle do not build an immunity against fluke.
 As housing marks the end of exposure to liver fluke, it is an ideal time to treat.
 However, fluke treatments vary in their ability to kill different stages/age of fluke therefore, it is important to time any treatment to ensure fluke are susceptible.
 Ideally treatment should be delayed until after cattle have been housed, but if the fluke risk is high, you may need to treat cattle immediately and again later in the housing period.
 Some fluke products also contain a wormer which can be a useful option however, to help against the development of resistance on your farm, it is important we avoid any unnecessary treatments, and if cattle do not require a wormer, they should only receive a fluke treatment.
 If you are unsure when to treat cattle for fluke, the Fane Valley vet and RAMA staff will be able to give you advice.